randeera/desktop-k-soft-smart-pos-system/README.md

 Revolutionizing retail with intuitive, all-in-one point of sale software.
 Seamlessly manage transactions, inventory, and customer relations with cutting-edge efficiency.
 Designed for the modern business.
 Elevate your sales experience.

 ### License
-Copyright &copy; 2023 DEP-11.
+Copyright &copy; 2023 KHK Randeera.
 All Rights Reserved.